Raphael Demos

 Raphael Demos (/ˈdɛmoʊs/; Ραφαήλ Δήμου; January 23, 1892 – August 8, 1968) was a Greek-American philosopher.
-He was Alford Professor of Natural Religion, Moral Philosophy and Civil Polity, emeritus, at Harvard University and an authority on the work of the Greek philosopher Plato.
+He was Alford Professor of Natural Religion, Moral Philosophy and Civil Polity at Harvard University and an authority on the work of Plato.
 At Harvard, he taught Martin Luther King Jr.

 Early life

 Demos was born to Ottoman Greek parents at Smyrna (now Izmir), in the Ottoman Empire, on January 23, 1892.
 His father had been converted to evangelical Christianity by missionaries and had become an evangelical minister.
 Demos was brought up in Istanbul, and earned his A.B. degree in 1910 from Anatolia College in Marsovan.

 According to the recollections of Bertrand Russell, Demos saved up and traveled steerage to the United States specifically to improve his education, having read all the books available to him at home.
 Arriving in Boston in 1913 without money, he first worked as a waiter in a restaurant and then as a janitor in the Harvard student halls of residence in order to fund his tuition at the university.
 He studied under Bertrand Russell, who was temporarily at Harvard, and Russell found Demos to be one of his best students and was impressed by his enthusiasm for philosophy which he found refreshing.
 Demos obtained his PhD in 1916 for a dissertation titled The Definition of Judgment.
 He was naturalized as an American citizen in 1921.